youwen9h/academic-xiaohuzhang/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Electrical Enginnering and Computer Science" institution = "University of Tennessee, Knoxville" institution_url="https://www.utk.edu/" year = 2017
+  course = "PhD in Electrical Engineering and Computer Science" institution = "University of Tennessee, Knoxville" institution_url="https://www.utk.edu/" year = 2017